 - How to leverage the efforts of others by using commonly accepted industry standards such as MISRA to achieve this goal.

 Software Development to Software Engineering

 Software’s impact on the real world is often discounted.
 One of my main themes that I discuss continuously as an evangelist at Parasoft, is that software development really should be engineering.

-The age of the connected car, IoT, and perpetually connected devices is here.
+The age of software-defined vehicles, medical and industrial IoT, and perpetually connected devices is here.
 Software is creeping into products, devices, and other places we never thought of.
 We now must think hard about the software in these products and the ramifications of it.

 One of the interesting things that I try to explain is that building good software is different from building something like a car.
 If I’m trying to build a high-quality car, I must spend more on materials and more time to build it.
 It turns out that in software, you don’t spend more to build high quality software.
 You spend more to build poor quality software.

 We must understand that in software, most of the defects come from the programmer, who puts them in the product.
 If we can stop introducing defects as we develop the software, we can have much better software, at a lower price.

 This quote here is from a talk back in 1972, called “The Humble Programmer,” written by Edsger W Dijkstra.
 It’s still very relevant today.